 Information on sex, age, ethnic origin, and citizenship status is collected for compliance reports in connection with federal regulations pursuant to the Civil Rights Act of 1964, Executive Order 11246 as amended by Executive Order 11375 and Title IX of the Education Amendments of 1972 and Part 86, 45 C.F.R. and is not mandatory.
 All information is confidential and will not be used to discriminate in admission to or participation in any of the educational programs or activities offered in the colleges of Illinois Institute of Technology.

 An application is considered complete only when we have received all of the documents described below.
-The application fee is waived for 2018 J.D. transfer applicants.
+There is no application fee.

 Application for Admission

 Transfer students may apply to begin their studies in either the fall or spring semester.
 Although there is no absolute deadline for transfer applications, we suggest that you complete, electronically certify, and submit your application to the Office of Admissions by December 1 for spring admission or July 15 for fall admission.

 A personal statement is required of all applicants.
 Because we do not grant evaluative interviews, you should consider the personal statement to be your interview opportunity with the Admissions Committee.
 You may want to use the personal statement to explain a particular part of your transcript or application, to elaborate on significant personal or professional accomplishments, or to provide supplemental information that will help the Admissions Committee evaluate your application.
 The statement should be approximately two to three typewritten pages in length.
 A résumé may accompany the personal statement.